daniel930324/sp25-cse110-lab7/README.md

  - Because all other options just doesn't look right and we just learned about Github action that meets the requirement in the question.
  - Although I think it would be great to be able to manually run test locally and not have to only test them when trying to push, I think this is just not the requirement of "automated" tests the question is asking
  - Run the tests all after all development is just going to be a mess if there exists bugs in the code.

+2. Would you use an end to end test to check if a function is returning the correct output? (yes/no)
+ - No